PierrickMartos/snippets/K8S/index.md

 `aws eks --region us-east-2 update-kubeconfig --name eksCLusterName`

-> Replace region name and `eksClusterName` with cluster name
+> Replace region name `us-east-2` with the good one and `eksClusterName` with cluster name

+## Unauthorized to run commands or how to link kubectl to an existing cluster

+If you have `error: You must be logged in to the server (Unauthorized)` this type of error:

+1. Get yours arn : `aws sts get-caller-identity`
+2. Then update config with `aws eks update-kubeconfig --name eksCLusterNames --region eu-west-1 --role-arn arn:aws:iam::xxxxxxx:user/pierrick`

+Replace `role-arn` with the role from step 1 and replace `eksCLusterName` wih your cluster name and the right region.

 ## Setup dashboard